 - Why are you interested in joining the lab?
 What do you hope to gain from the experience?

 The best time to apply is during the two weeks prior to the start of classes in a given semester.
-For Fall 2018, the deadline is Monday, Sep.
-3 (Labor Day).
+For Fall 2019, the deadline is Wednesday, Sep.
+4.